BenGoodair/CSC_Outsourcing_Placement_Outcomes/README.md

 This paper is entirely reproducible - with simple R functions to eg. 'Create_table_1()' published in the repository which directly pull the data powering the paper - which is also published in this repository.

-An RMarkdown file is provided for the simplest way to reproduce the paper - simply knitting the file should be relatively straight forward on anyone's local machine.
+An RMarkdown file is provided for the simplest way to reproduce the paper, including text and references - simply knitting the file should be relatively straight forward on anyone's local machine.

-However you can produce all of the tables and figures in the paper by running this simple code in any of your own scripts and consoles!
+However you can also produce all of the tables and figures in the paper by running this simple code in any of your own scripts and consoles!
 Magic!

             `